Mentoring Circles - Postdocs

 How does the matching work?

 Mentees will be matched with colleagues who are at a relatively similar stage, have common interests, objectives and goals for taking part.
+We will also consider cross School/College matches, where appropriate.
 The mix of disciplines will of course depend on who registers.
 Mentors will be considered for their area of research and linked to the expectations of mentees.

 What if the mentoring circle is not right for me after all?